Global Family Law Services

 At the beginning of this month Elizabeth Hurley filed for divorce from her husband of four years, Indian businessman and textile heir Arun Nayar.
 While she claimed the divorce was caused by Nayar’s “unreasonable behavior,” her own behavior made headlines several months prior when the tabloids broke the news of her infidelity with the also married Australian cricket player Shane Warne.
 As soon as Britain’s News of the World reported the couple had shared a hotel room and were photographed kissing in public, both Hurley and Warne rushed to the internet to do some damage control.
 They were quick to point out that they had been separated from their respective spouses for months.
 Their actions were intended to classify their relationship as something other than infidelity, and they highlight the general feeling in our society that infidelity is wrong and immoral.

-The issue of adultery unfortunately arises frequently in divorce cases.
-Often one spouse has cheated on the other during the marriage and the infidelity may be the catalyst for the divorce.
-Or, perhaps the couple has already split and is working toward divorce when one spouse begins dating again.
-In either situation, the faithful spouse typically experiences a wide range of emotions, from hurt, to anger, to resentment, jealously, and the desire for revenge.
-The wronged party then turns to the legal system to exact that revenge, and is often surprised when they don’t find the retribution they hoped for.
+The issue of adultery, unfortunately, arises frequently in divorce cases.
+Often, one spouse has cheated on the other during the marriage, and the infidelity may be the catalyst for the divorce.
+Or perhaps the couple has already split and is working toward a divorce when one spouse begins dating again.
+In either situation, the faithful spouse typically experiences a wide range of emotions, from hurt to anger, to resentment, jealousy and the desire for revenge.
+The wronged party then turns to the legal system to exact that revenge and is often surprised when they don’t find the retribution they hoped for.

-Like many states, Ohio is a “no fault” divorce state, meaning that infidelity matters far less to the divorce court than most clients believe.
+Like many states, Ohio is a “no-fault” divorce state, meaning that infidelity matters far less to the divorce court than most clients believe.
 In years past, it did hold greater import because a divorce could only be granted when one spouse could prove some wrongdoing on the part of the other.
-And Ohio law still lists a number of possible grounds for divorce that including some wrongdoing, including, among others, habitual drunkenness, extreme cruelty, gross neglect of duty, willful absence, imprisonment, and, yes, adultery.
-In practice these grounds are usually asserted in the initial papers that are filed, but they are very rarely actually addressed before the court.
+And Ohio law still lists a number of possible grounds for divorce that include some wrongdoing, including, among others, habitual drunkenness, extreme cruelty, gross neglect of duty, willful absence, imprisonment, and, yes, adultery.
+In practice, these grounds are usually asserted in the initial papers that are filed, but they are very rarely actually addressed before the court.
 This is because Ohio law, similar to the majority of other states, now makes divorce more accessible by allowing couples to end their marriage without the need to prove any wrongdoing by either party.
-Under the current law a party need only show that the couple has lived separate and apart for at least a year, or, even easier, both parties can simply agree that are they are incompatible.
+Under the current law, a party needs only to show that the couple has lived separate and apart for at least a year, or, even easier, both parties can simply agree that they are incompatible.

-At this point you may be shaking your head and thinking of a friend, family member, coworker, or acquaintance that had a different experience during their divorce.
+At this point, you may be shaking your head and thinking of a friend, family member, coworker or acquaintance who had a different experience during their divorce.
 And this is not to say that one never pays for their infidelity in the context of a divorce.
-Indeed, if a spouse spends marital money treating a paramour to lavish vacations and expensive gifts he may find his property settlement cut in order to repay his spouse for the misused money.
+Indeed, if a spouse spends marital money treating a paramour to lavish vacations and expensive gifts, he may find his property settlement cut in order to repay his spouse for the misused money.
 Similarly, a spouse who inserts her new beau into the lives of her children against their best interests might be unhappy with the court’s custody/visitation decision.
-However, generally speaking there is no legal mechanism by which a court will punish someone for infidelity alone.
+However, generally speaking, there is no legal mechanism by which a court will punish someone for infidelity alone.

 Two main lessons should be taken from this.